imjasonmiller/jasonmiller_zola/content/journal/rust-nrf24l01/index.md

 pin on the module in order to switch it from receive to transmit and vice versa.

-I contacted the manufacturer of the module and they were kind enough to send the code for the drivers.
-The comments were all in Chinese, but considering we can all read code, I did manage to extract the settings by referencing the registers in the code with the manufacturer's documentation for the `nRF24L01+`.
+I contacted the manufacturer of said module and they were kind enough to send the code and schematic.
+The comments were all in Chinese, but I managed to extract the settings by referencing the registers in the code with the manufacturer's documentation for the `nRF24L01+`.
 Here's a small snippet:

 {{< highlight rust "hl_lines=8 15-17,linenostart=199" >}}
 //该函数初始化NRF24L01到TX模式